Mthobisi-Mastermind/Task-Manager/README.md

 The program is complete and functions accordingly, but might be upgraded as time goes on.

 ## Inspiration
-Inspired by the struggle in which most companies face in trying to keep up with how far a person is with their tasks.
+Inspired by the struggle in which most companies face in trying to keep up with how far an employee is with their tasks.

 ## Contact
 Created by @Mthobisi-Mastermind, feel free to contact me: